kmampent/ntd/README.md

 It creates a network N as follows:

 1. Build a random rooted binary tree T on λ leaves following the uniform model.
-Let N = T and for a node w in N define d(w) to be the total number of edges in the path from the root of N to w.
+Let N = T.
 2. Given a parameter 0 <= p <= 1, contract every internal node of N except the root of N with probability p.
+For a node w in N define d(w) to be the total number of edges in the path from the root of N to w.
 3. Given a parameter e >= 0, add e random edges in N as follows.
 An edge u -> v is created in N if d(u) < d(v).
 If the total number of edges that can be added happens to be y, where y < e, then we only add those y edges.

 # Running the algorithms